-You don't have to spend a ton of money to get a great gaming PC even if you are working with a less than ideal budget.
-Choosing your own parts is the best way to build a gaming PC that suits your needs, and our build guide is here to help you assemble an awesome custom gaming PC that will be future proof.
-It should still be able to play games at high settings two or three years from now.
+You can still build a great gaming PC even if you are working with a less than ideal budget.
+Choosing your own parts is the best way to build a gaming PC that suits your needs, and our build guide is here to help you assemble an awesome custom gaming PC that should still be able to play games at high settings two or three years from now—and worth every penny.
 For some, though, knowing where to start is a problem, and it can be intimidating building your own PC because if you get the wrong part it could cost you $100s to fix or adjust.

 Buy it now

 This custom gaming PC, which you can assemble from our suggestions below, is meant to play the best PC games with no compromises at 1080p or 1440p, hitting framerates of 60 fps and up.
 We have other gaming PC build guides if you're on more of a budget, want to play games at 4K, or need to crush even the most demanding games at 100+ fps.
 This is the balanced option: powerful enough to still run games in a few years, but still reasonably affordable.
 Obviously, prices vary, but right now you've never had as much choice of GPU as you do now, so it's an exciting time to be building a PC.

 We based this build on prices we could find at the time we updated this article, but prices do change, especially during the holiday shopping spree.
 You'll find real-time prices for the parts in the list and part descriptions below.
 At the time of writing, the total comes to just $1,000 / £1,025, and there are plenty of options if you want to opt for a faster CPU, GPU, better cooling, etc. We'll mention several potential upgrades below.

 CPU: Intel Core i5-8400